 Best Memory Cards Panasonic LX100 II

 Both the Panasonic LX100 and LX100 II have 43mm filter threads.
-There is the option to get the auto lens cap that can be purchased with a slim UV filter through Fotasy.
+There is the option to get the auto lens cap, which can be purchased with a slim UV filter through Fotasy.

 The official Panasonic Automatic Lens Cap does not allow for a UV filter.

-If you go for the slim UV filter option, B+W makes the best UV protectors.
-I’ve always felt that B+W is a little higher in quality and that’s always my first choice.
-If you buy any UV filter make sure you get something that is multi-coated, this will reduce most glare.
+If you choose the slim UV filter option, B+W makes the best UV protectors.
+I’ve always felt that B+W is a little higher in quality, and that’s always my first choice.
+If you buy any UV filter, make sure you get something that is multi-coated; this will reduce the glare.

 Auto Lens Cap